John Manenti

+John Manenti (born 30 March 1971) is an Australian rugby union coach who is the head coach of the San Diego Legion of Major League Rugby (MLR).
+Manenti achieved coaching success in international rugby sevens, winning the World Rugby Sevens Series twice for Australia, firstly with the women's team in 2018, and then with the men's team in 2022.

 Career

 As a rugby player, Manenti was a prop for Sydney clubs Western Suburbs and Sydney University in the 1990s.
 Manenti and Sydney University's former head coach Chris Malone are brothers-in-law.